China senior medical adviser: coronavirus pandemic 'over by June' if countries act

 Zhong Nanshan, the Chinese government’s senior medical adviser, said at a news conference on Thursday that as long as countries take the outbreak seriously and are prepared to take firm measures, it could be over worldwide in a matter of months.

 “My advice is calling for all countries to follow WHO instructions and intervene on a national scale,” he said.
-“If all countries could get mobilised, it could be over by June.”
+“If all countries could get mobilized, it could be over by June.”

 Zhong, an 83-year-old epidemiologist renowned for helping combat the SARS outbreak in 2003, said viruses in the same family typically become less active in warm months, which could help slow the spread.